 As per Section 1012.98, F.S. each school district shall develop a professional development system which must include a master plan for inservice activities for all district employees, from all fund sources.
-The Just Read, Florida!
-Office will review professional development related to reading instruction listed in this plan during monitoring.
+The Just Read, Florida! office will review professional development related to reading instruction listed in this plan during monitoring.
 Please answer the following questions to assist with this process:

-1. Who is responsible for ensuring every professional development activity funded through the Research-Based Reading Instruction Allocation is appropriately entered into the district master inservice plan?
+1. Who is responsible for ensuring every professional development activity funded through the Research-Based Reading Instruction Allocation is appropriately entered into the Professional Learning Catalog pursuant to 6A-5.071 F.A.C.?